Reviews You Can Rely On

 Weight

-This one is straightforward: we noted their dimensions and weighed each of the models on a scale.
+This one is straightforward: we weighed each lantern on a scale and noted their dimensions.
 While this metric may not be as important for RV-goers or car campers, many backpackers count ounces and prefer their gear to be as lightweight and compact as possible.